pretix/pretix/doc/admin/installation/docker_smallscale.rst

 ----------

 Yay, you are done!
-You should now be able to reach pretix at https://pretix.yourdomain.com/control/ and log in as *admin@localhost* with a passwort of *admin*.
+You should now be able to reach pretix at https://pretix.yourdomain.com/control/ and log in as *admin@localhost* with a password of *admin*.
 Don't forget to change that password!
 Create an organizer first, then create an event and start selling tickets!

 Updates